danardelean/Xamarin.Nordic.DFU.iOS/README.md

-# Xamarin binding library for Nordic Android DFU
+# Xamarin binding library for Nordic iOS DFU

-This is an Xamarin binding library for the Nordic Semiconductors Android library for updating the firmware of their devices over the air via Bluetooth Low Energy.
-The Java library is located here: https://github.com/NordicSemiconductor/Android-DFU-Library
+This is an Xamarin binding library for the Nordic Semiconductors iOS library for updating the firmware of their devices over the air via Bluetooth Low Energy.
+The native iOS Pod library is located here: https://github.com/NordicSemiconductor/IOS-Pods-DFU-Library

-The "Sample" folder contains a small Xamarin app that uses the library.